mindsphere/mindsphere-java-sdk-examples/README.md

 <img src="https://github.com/mindsphere/mindsphere-java-sdk-examples/blob/master/images/eventeg.PNG" width="400">
 </p>

+6. You can toggle token type by 'your-domain-url-here/tokenType/toggle'.

 ### 4B - Set up Java Sample Project For Local Machine
 The following steps describe the way to set up a sample project to test.
 ##### 1. Clone this repository.